 Step 3: Write Off Business Tax Deductions

-Business tax deductions are expenses that may be written off or deducted from your business’s taxable income, which reduces your overall tax liability.
+Business tax deductions are eligible business expenses that reduce your taxable income.
 In a broad sense, business tax deductions are the costs associated with running your business.
 Claiming eligible business deductions can help ease your tax burden, leaving more money in your pocket.

 Several deductions may apply to your business.
 This includes: